foremast/foremast/_docs/advance_usages.rst

 Method 1
 ********

-This is our recommended method and how we internally at Gogo run Foremast.
+This is the recommended method on how to run Foremast.
 You need to first set the environment variables from above.

 With the environment variables defined, you can simply run the command ``foremast-pipeline`` from the command line.
 This will create the Application in Spinnaker as well as generate a base pipeline.